top of page

 for transit directions and arrival times.

-Moovit and Transit are good.
-Google maps and Apple maps do the job too
+Transit, Moovit and Citymapper are popular.
+Google maps and Apple maps do the job too.
+Pantograph works when the others fail.

 get a TAP card